cst8117/bootstrap/README.md

-# bootstrap
+# Bootstrap

-This repository contains the starter files for the Bootstrap project.
+## Objective
+Use the Bootstrap grid and utility classes to style the Bootstrap Landing page.